Set up your computer

 This is a more advanced solution for accessing Gadi, with more customisation options.
 We recommended it for users who are comfortable with terminal applications and want to customise their set up.

 Visual Studio Code (VS Code) is a lightweight and powerful source code editor available for Windows, macOS and Linux computers.
-As an alternative to a terminal application it offers file additional functionality including file editing.
+As an alternative to a terminal application it offers additional functionality including file editing.

 1. Download Visual Studio Code for your system from here and follow the instructions for: